mararap/minishell/docs/04-signal.md

 ### 5.8.
 What would go wrong without this?

-If you *didn’t* ignore signals in the parent:
+If we *didn’t* ignore signals in the parent:

 * Ctrl+C might:

   * interrupt `waitpid`
-  * set your global flag mid-execution
+  * set our global flag mid-execution
   * cause double handling (parent + children)
-* You’d need complicated logic like:
+* We’d need complicated logic like:

   * checking EINTR everywhere
   * resetting states manually